 Step 8) Examine the Financial Statements Published in SEC Filings

 U.S. and Foreign Companies whose stock trades publicly in the United States are required to file audited financial statements that meet U. S. Generally Accepted Accounting Principles (GAAP) with the Securities and Exchange Commission (SEC).
 These are made available in the SEC's EDGAR database.
-You can also retrieve EDGAR filings in Factiva, Thomson Research, Hoover's Online, OneSource, and other databases.
+You can also retrieve EDGAR filings in Factiva, D&B Hoovers, S&P NetAdvantage, Mergent Online, and Statista, as well as Corporate Investor Relations sites.
 Pay particular attention to the Financial Footnotes published in the 10Ks where significant accounting policies are disclosed These are usually found in Note 1.
 For example, in AOL's September 2001 10Q (quarterly filing) there are numerous references to "goodwill" due to the substantial negative impact on earnings of amortizing the excess purchase price under current rules.
 In 2002 under the new FASB Statement 143 the charges to earnings were magically transformed into an asset carried on future balance sheets.
 Reported earnings greatly benefited.

 Step 9) Search Investment Research Reports

 Goodwill is a good example of an accounting issue that has major implications for investment analysis and strategy.
 Investment banks all have sophisticated research departments that analyze accounting rule changes for their impact on financial statements, corporate strategy and investment opportunities.
-Investext on OneSource has a good selection ofreports from leading firms including Credit Suisse, Deutche Banke and others that evaluate the impact of changes in Goodwill Accounting.
-And you will find numerous, detailed reports on all major publicly traded companies - there are hundreds of reports for Time Warner.
+D&B Hoovers has a good selection of reports from leading firms including Credit Suisse, Deutche Banke and others that evaluate the impact of changes in Goodwill Accounting.
+Refinitiv's After Market Research (AMR) has thousands of current and historical investment research reports.
+And you will find numerous, detailed reports on all major publicly traded companies.

 Step 10) Putting It All Together